f0e/blur/README.md

 - video container - the output video container format (e.g. `mp4`, `mkv`, `avi`)
 - custom ffmpeg filters - custom ffmpeg filters to be used when rendering (replaces gpu & quality options)
 - debug - shows debug window, prints commands used by blur
+- source plugin - what decodes the input video, one of:
+  - `LWLibavSource` (default) - L-SMASH-Works, generally faster
+  - `BestSource` - slower, but more accurate seeking. also used as a fallback when L-SMASH-Works isn't available

 ### advanced blur